top of page

 How do you respond to various experiences in your life together?--

-and signal how you respond to encounters, such as:
+Your body's sensations are indicators of your expectations and signal how you respond to encounters, such as:

-wanting, waiting, uncertainty, frustration, excitement, startle,
+wanting, waiting, uncertainty, frustration, excitement, startle, disappointment, transition, unexpected circumstances, and endings.

 What happens in both your thinking and body pattern?